In general, we don’t recommend A/B testing as a primary metric for evaluating the performance of send time optimization.

 If a list is split in a way that is not truly random, this will introduce bias into the test.
 We’ve seen cases where an operator has “split” a list, but one cohort is clearly made up of older contacts than the other.

-The easiest way to do a random split in HubSpot is by using the Seventh Sense cohort creator in a workflow.
+The easiest way to do a random split in HubSpot is by using the Seventh Sense Split test automation action in a workflow.
 For Marketo users, you can follow these instructions on how to split a list using Seventh Sense.

 Wait at least 48 hours after the last mail has been sent before analyzing your results